Hitstar53/My-Notes/Placement Preparation/Interviews/HR Interview Guide.md

 >
 > I am currently looking for opportunities in the software industry.
 If there’s any area apart from my expertise that you would like me to expand in..
 I’ll be happy to do so.

+> [!success] Latest Answer [2025]
+> Hello, my name is Hatim Sawai.
+I am a recent Computer Engineering graduate from Sardar Patel Institute of Technology, Mumbai, having completed my degree in June 2025.
+>
+> Recently, I finished a 6-month data engineering internship at Amazon with the TFAW team in the FinAuto Org.
+There, I contributed to a Redshift data warehouse used for financial crime analysis.
+My main project involved addressing a major bottleneck in the data onboarding process.
+My Mentor and I designed and implemented an automated, self-service pipeline using AWS Lambda and Step Functions, which transformed the workflow.
+This automation drastically reduced onboarding times and contributed to an estimated 50% in cost savings for the team.
+>
+> During my degree I built a strong foundation in full-stack development.
+My academic projects and leadership experience as the Tech Head for the Google Developer Student Club have further honed my skills in teamwork and mentorship.

 #### Q2.
 Strengths / What are you good at?

 > [!warning] Old Answer [2024]
 > Overtime I have developed many strengths throughout my degree, some of them are being an active team player, I am a good listener, I always make sure to listen to both sides of a story.
 I am also a bit of a perfectionist and like to do things with highest level of quality.

+> [!success] Latest Answer [2025]
+> Overtime I have developed many strengths throughout my degree, some of them are being an active team player, I am a good listener, I always make sure to listen to both sides of a story.
+I am also a bit of a perfectionist and like to do things with highest level of quality.
+During my time at Amazon, i was able to solve ambiguity in the approaches and had made sure that the team was on the same page and i had all the info before proceeding forward with implementation.

 #### Q3.
 Weaknesses / How did you overcome?